-Introduction - Secretarial Order 3362 (Appendix A) was signed on February 9, 2018 (SO 3362) and it directs appropriate agencies within the Department of the Interior [U.S. Fish and Wildlife Service (USFWS), National Park Service (NPS), and Bureau of Land Management (BLM)] to work in close partnership with the State of Nevada to identify, enhance, and improve the quality of big-game winter range habitats and migration corridors in a way that recognizes state authority for conserving and managing big-game species and respects private property rights.
+Introduction - Secretarial Order 3362 (Appendix A) was signed on February 9, 2018 (SO 3362) and it directs appropriate agencies within the Department of the Interior (DOI) [USFWS, National Park Service (NPS), BLM, and USGS] to work in close partnership with the State of Nevada to identify, enhance, and improve the quality of big-game winter range habitats and migration corridors in a way that recognizes state authority for conserving and managing big-game species and respects private property rights.
 Through research and land management actions, wildlife such as mule deer (Odocoileus hemionus; hereafter deer), pronghorn antelope (Antilocapra americana; hereafter pronghorn), Rocky Mountain elk (Cervus canadensis; hereafter elk) and other wildlife and their habitats may benefit.